Steps to Earning Substance Abuse Counselor Certification in Arizona

 Substance Abuse Counselor Degree Options in Arizona

-Because Arizona has three levels of certification options in Arizona, all of which have different degree requirements, you’ll find a wealth of degree programs in the behavioral health fields in Arizona offered at the associate, bachelor’s, and master’s levels.
+Because Arizona has three levels of certification options, all of which have different degree requirements, you’ll find a wealth of degree programs in the behavioral health fields in Arizona offered at the associate, bachelor’s, and master’s levels.

-For example, Mohave Community College’s AA in Substance Abuse Counseling is accredited by NASAC and therefore meets the education requirements to become an LSAT in Arizona.
-Similarly, Kansas-based Ottawa University has a satellite campus in Surprise that offers both a BS and an MA in Addiction Counseling that meet the requirements for LASAC and LISAC certification.
+For example, Mohave Community College’s AA in Substance Abuse Counseling is accredited by NASAC and therefore meets the education requirements to become an LSCA in Arizona.
+Similarly, Ottawa University, based in Kansas, has a satellite campus in Surprise that offers both a BS and an MA in Addiction Counseling, which meet the requirements for LASAC and LISAC certification.

 Arizona State University